crowdsecurity/cs-custom-bouncer/README.md

 log_level: info
 api_url: <API_URL>  # when install, default is "localhost:8080"
 api_key: <API_KEY>  # Add your API key generated with `cscli bouncers add --name <bouncer_name>`
+cache_retention_duration: 10s
 ```

+`cache_retention_duration` : The bouncer keeps track of all custom script invocations from the last `cache_retention_duration` interval.
+If an alert is identical to some alert already present in the cache, then the custom script is not invoked.

 You can then start the service: